harp-tech/protocol/BinaryProtocol-8bit.md

 #### Error flag (1 bit)

 When this bit is set, the message represents an error sent from the Device to the Controller.
+This bit SHOULD NOT be set in any messages sent from the Controller to the Device.

 ### Length (1 byte)